folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 A few things that ideally will become second nature while doing this tutorial:

 * If you want to see the ranges of orders, you can open the polynomial degree panel.
 When you hover the mouse over a specific order, a prompt will appear indicating the wavelength range of the order.
 Also, colors in the panel match the plot-colors of their respective orders.
-* To capture more of the depth of the line, when they appear small , Use python default zoom to create an enclosed area that is the width of the window, but a much smaller height  about the spectral line.
+* To capture more of the depth of the line when they appear small, use python default zoom to create an enclosed area that is the width of the window but a much smaller height about the spectral line.
 * Python’s default panning, and zoom button get overridden by the include and exclude region functions.
 Make sure they are not on when you’re exploring the spectra.
 * To see the outcome of any changes you’ve enacted either panel, you have to click `fit cont.`.